-LEYCLKRWNETISHCAW (SEQ ID NO: 524)
+LEYCLKRWNETISHCAW (SEQ ID NO: 51)

 A further description of the modified amino acid is required.
-The feature key "CARBOHYD" together with the (mandatory) qualifier "note NOTE" should be used to indicate the occurrence of the attachment of a sugar chain (asialyloligosaccharide) to asparagine in position 9.
-The qualifier "note NOTE" describes the type of linkage, e.g., N-linked.
+The feature key "CARBOHYD" together with the (mandatory) qualifier "NOTE" should be used to indicate the occurrence of the attachment of a sugar chain (asialyloligosaccharide) to asparagine in position 9.
+The qualifier "NOTE" describes the type of linkage, e.g., N-linked.
 The location descriptor in the feature location element is the residue position number of the modified asparagine.

 In addition, there is a disulfide bond between the two Cys residues.
-Therefore the feature key "DISULFID" should be used to describe an intrachain crosslink.
-The feature location element is the residue position numbers of the linked Cys residues in "x..y" format, i.e., "4..15".
+Therefore the feature key "DISULFID" is used to describe an intrachain crosslink.
+The location descriptors in the feature location element are the residue position numbers of the linked Cys residues in conjunction with the "join" location operator, "join("x..y" format, i.e., "4"...
+15)"..."
 The qualifier NOTE is not mandatory.
-The mandatory qualifier note NOTE should describe the intrachain disulfide bond.